getodk/xforms-spec/_sections/40-body.md

 The appearance of all form controls and of a group can be changed with appearance attributes.
 Appearance values usually relate to a specific [data](#data-types) or [question](#body-elements) type.
 See the [XLS Form specification](http://xlsform.org) for a list of appearance attributes that are available for each data type.
 Multiple space-separated appearance values can be added to a form control in any order.

+An appearance value may also work in conjunction with an [image label](#media) to substantially alter the appearance and behavior of a form control as is e.g. the case with appearance 'image-map'.

 An appearance attribute can also be used to indicate that an [external app](#external-applications) should be used as a form control.